FXMisc/RichTextFX/README.md

 Requirements
 ------------

 [JDK8](https://jdk8.java.net/download.html) is required, because [TextFlow](http://download.java.net/jdk8/jfxdocs/javafx/scene/text/TextFlow.html), introduced in JavaFX 8.0, is used to render each line.
+Also, there's a heavy use of lambdas, defender methods and the stream API in the code base.

 Demos